Parents play a big role in helping their children practice their musical instruments. Use these five tips to make music practice time easier.

-1. Know what time of day works best for your child.
+1. Know what time of day works best for your child to practice.

 In general, people seem to have their children practice sometime in the afternoon after school.
 Which is fine if your child does well at that time—but not all children do.

-When Bria was a lot younger, that is when she practiced and it almost always ended in a meltdown.
+When my oldest daughter was a lot younger, that is when she practiced and it almost always ended in a meltdown.
 After school is simply not a good time for her; she is exhausted and needs to sit and rest at this time of day.
-She is, however, very cheerful in the mornings and always has been (how is she my child?), so I decided to move her practice to before school and what a difference it made.
+She is, however, very cheerful in the mornings and always has been, so I decided to move her practice to before school and it made a huge difference.
 She willingly gets herself up every single morning at 6:00 am and practices scales and concertos before getting ready for the day and she does it happily.
 And even on the days where she gets up a little late, she gets much more done than she used to when she was practicing after school.

-Sophia is currently practicing after school, but it really isn’t the right time for her.
-I’m considering getting her up and ready at 6:30 or so, and then having her do her practice at 7:00 when Bria is finished.
+My youngest daughter is currently practicing after school, but it really isn’t the right time for her.
+I’m considering getting her up and ready at 6:30 or so, and then having her do her practice at 7:00 when her sister is finished.
 I personally am not thrilled about this idea because she is not to the point where she can practice on her own and that means I’ll have to get out of bed and help her.
-But, she is more of a morning person like Bria and we’ve been having a lot of meltdowns in the afternoon when it comes to practicing.
+But, she is more of a morning person like her older sister and we’ve been having a lot of meltdowns in the afternoon when it comes to practicing.
 Or chores.
 Or anything, really.
-After school is clearly not a good time for Sophia.
+After school is clearly not a good time for this particular child.

 If your child is having a lot of tantrums and tears during practice, the easiest fix might just be to find a different time to practice.